mattermost/mattermost-handbook/operations/research-and-development/product/development-process/new-bug-tickets/README.md

 * **Attachments:** Please include screenshots and/or videos of any helpful error messages and snippets of what you are seeing.
 * **Possible fixes:** If you can, link to the line of code that might be responsible for the problem.

+## 6. Assigning new tickets to a team

+* If you know which team would own fixing the bug, you can assign the ticket directly to that team.
+* Otherwise, you can leave the team ``Unassigned`` and the Release Manager assigns the ticket.
+The Release Manager follows the ~Bugs channel on a daily basis.